-In Italy the variety is mainly in the regions Liguria (There, Pigato is stated as independent in the DOC regulations), Piedmont and Sardinia, as well as in Apulia.
+In Italy the variety is mainly found in the regions Liguria (There, Pigato is stated as independent in the DOC regulations), Piedmont and Sardinia, as well as in Apulia.
 Lazio.
 Tuscany and Umbria grown.
-The total Italian acreage is 5,046 hectares.
+The Italian acreage totals 5,046 hectares.
 It is approved in many DOC / DOCG white wines, these include Alghero.
 Bolgheri.
 Candia dei Colli Apuani.
 Colli del Trasimeno.
 Colli di Luni.
 Colline di Levanto.
 Colline Lucchesi.
 Golfo del Tigullio-Portofino.
 Montecucco.
 Monteregio di Massa Marittima.
 Piemonte.
 Riviera Ligure di Ponente.
 Val di Cornia.
 Val Polcèvera.
 Vermentino di Gallura (DOCG) and Vermentino di Sardegna,

 In France the variety occupies a total of 3,569 hectares of vineyards, especially in the department var in the Provence, in the department Hérault in the Languedoc-Roussillon and on the island Corsica, There are also other stocks Malta, in the Lebanon, in the United States California.
 North Carolina.
-Texas and Virginia, as in Australia and Brazil, In 2010, the variety occupied a total of 8,617 hectares of vines with a strong upward trend (ten years earlier it was 5,835 hectares).
+Texas and Virginia, as in Australia and Brazil, In 2010, the variety occupied a total of 8,617 hectares of vines with a rapidly increasing trend (ten years earlier it was 5,835 hectares).
 It thus proves worldwide varieties ranking rank 78.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: MIPAAF - National Vine Certification Service